Risk Factors Dashboard

 Risk Management and Strategy

 As a global retailer, we are mindful of the ongoing risks to our IT systems and operations from various sources and have implemented processes to monitor and mitigate these risks.
 We have adopted a cybersecurity program designed to identify, assess, and manage material risks from cybersecurity threats and have integrated cybersecurity risk into our broader enterprise risk management framework.
-We incorporate third-party assessments into our risk management program using recognized standards that are relevant to our business and we periodically self-assess various functional areas of our organization.
+We incorporate periodic third-party assessments into our risk management program, leveraging appropriate benchmarks and recognized standards and frameworks that are relevant to our business (such as the NIST Cybersecurity Framework), and we periodically self-assess various functional areas of our organization.

-We use a variety of strategies and techniques designed to identify cybersecurity risks and reduce the risk of unauthorized access to our organization’s confidential information (including customer, vendor, and associate data) and critical business systems.
-This approach includes various assessment activities (e.g. threat actor emulation and penetration testing), tabletop exercises, security awareness and training activities (e.g., simulated phishing campaigns and specialized training for cybersecurity personnel), encryption of certain types of information, and certain controls governing access to TJX facilities and systems, among other threat- and risk-based safeguards.
+We use a variety of strategies and techniques designed to identify cybersecurity risks and reduce the risk of unauthorized access to our organization’s confidential information (including customer, vendor, and Associate data) and critical business systems.
+This approach includes various assessment activities (e.g. threat actor emulation and penetration testing), tabletop exercises, a vulnerability management program, tools designed to monitor our networks, systems, and data for suspicious activity, security awareness and training activities (e.g. simulated phishing campaigns and specialized training for cybersecurity personnel), encryption of certain types of information, and certain controls governing access to TJX facilities and systems, among other threat- and risk-based safeguards., simulated phishing campaigns and specialized training for cybersecurity personnel), encryption of certain types of information, and certain controls governing access to TJX facilities and systems, among other threat- and risk-based safeguards.
 The scope and level of our risk-based initiatives in these areas varies across functions and across the business.

-Within our IT Security department, our Security Operations Center provides threat detection and incident response capabilities.
-We also have an incident response plan which describes roles and responsibilities for internal stakeholders in responding to and escalating potential cybersecurity incidents.
+Within our Cybersecurity department, our Security Operations Center provides threat detection and incident response capabilities.
+We also have an incident response plan which includes processes to investigate, contain, escalate, and remediate potential cybersecurity incidents as well as to comply with potentially applicable legal obligations and mitigate reputational harm.
 We periodically test this plan through tabletop exercises with relevant stakeholders across various functions of our business, including members of senior management.
+In the event that a cybersecurity incident is determined to be potentially material, we will assess materiality and, as appropriate, disclose such incident in accordance with applicable regulatory requirements.

 We also have processes in place designed to identify and mitigate risks from third party technology and service providers, including, as appropriate, pre-contractual due diligence, review of contractual terms addressing cybersecurity and data protection, and periodic re-assessment based on assessed vendor risk.